cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 %}

 ### Peter Horsfall
 As an active Cardano community member since 2021, Peter has served as a Delegate Representative (DRep) since 2024, contributing to the ecosystem’s governance.
 Nominated by his peers, he had the honour of signing the Cardano Constitution in Argentina, a significant milestone.
-Peter has hosted meetups and workshops in Melbourne and Sydney and played a key role in organising Cardano’s only booth at the 2024 Australia Crypto Convention in Sydney.
+Peter has hosted meetups and workshops in Melbourne and Sydney and played a key role in organising Cardano’s dedicated booth at the 2024 Australia Crypto Convention in Sydney.

 With over a decade of experience in finance, Peter works at National Australia Bank (NAB), specialising in legal operations and transformation through emerging technologies.
 He brings his expertise, networks, and enthusiasm to strengthen Cardano’s presence in Oceania and beyond.